AhmetZamanis/KaggleStoreSales/ReportPart1.md

         hierarchy:          None

 - Each Pandas series / dataframe column passed is stored as a component in the Darts TS.
-The date-time index is stored in **time_index.** We had 1684 rows in our Pandas series, but the Darts TS has 1688 dates.
+The date-time index is stored in `.time_index`**.**
-  This means our series had some missing dates, which Darts completed automatically.
+  We had 1684 rows in our Pandas series, but the Darts TS has 1688 dates.
+This means our series had some missing dates, which Darts created automatically.
 We’ll fill in the values for these dates later.

 - To create a multivariate time series, we create a Pandas dataframe with each time series as a column, and a common date-time index.
 When